h4pZ/h4pz.co/content/blog/docker.md

 draft: false
 ---

 This document contains information about what docker is and some basic commands.
 This contains information that I would liked to read when I was starting figuring out what this tool does.
-It is primarily targeted to a non-so-technical audience like me who doesn't have a CS background.
 <!--more-->